Mitra Gadhavi

-Mitra Gadhavi is an Indian actor, writer and lyricist from Gujarat.
-He is known for his roles in films such as Chhello Divas, Bas Ek Chance, and Shu Thayu?.
+Mitra Gadhvi is an Indian actor, writer, and lyricist from Gujarat.
+He is known for his roles in films such as Chhello Divas, Bas Ek Chance, Shu Thayu?, and 3 Ekka.
 His career as a theatre artist spanned more than a decade.
 His 2020 short film Anita became the first ever Gujarati movie to be screened at Venice Film Festival.
-His upcoming film 3 Ekka will release around Janmashtami 2023.

 He had tested positive for COVID-19 in January 2022.
 During the pandemic, Mitra was applauded for using social media platforms to amplify SOS calls of patients across Delhi and Gujarat.

 As a child, Mitra was keen to perform on stage.
 Later, he decided to pursue acting as a profession, and moved to Mumbai.